-Hawaii offers FML protections to public and private employers under its Family and Medical Leave Act (HI Rev. Stat.
+Hawaii does have such a law.
+Hawaii offers family and medical leave protections to public and private employers under its Family Leave Act (HI Rev. Stat.
 Sec.
 398-1et seq.).

+Covered employers.
 The Hawaii Family Leave Act covers public and private employers with 100 or more employees for each working day during each of 20 or more calendar weeks in the current or preceding calendar year.
-Public employers and private employers with fewer than 100 employees may have obligations under the federal Family and Medical Leave Act (FMLA).

-An employee must be entitled to a family leave upon the birth or adoption of a child; to care for the employee's child, spouse, reciprocal beneficiary, sibling, or parent with a serious health condition.
+Qualifying leave events.
+An employee must be entitled to a family leave upon the birth or adoption of a child or to care for the employee's child, sibling, spouse, reciprocal beneficiary, parent, parent-in-law, grandparent, or grandparent-in-law with a serious health condition.